mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 The packets are created during :ref:`segmentation <knowledge-base-segmentation>` of a :ref:`diagnostic message <knowledge-base-diagnostic-message>`.
 Each :ref:`diagnostic message <knowledge-base-diagnostic-message>` consists of at least one Packet (N_PDU).
-There are some packets which does not carry any diagnostic message data as they are used to manage the flow of other packets.

 Packet consists of following fields: